It’s A Team Effort

 Facilities Manager

 A facilities manager (or in the case of smaller sanctuaries, a dedicated caretaker for the property) can ensure that the physical environment of the sanctuary is always well-tended to, in good repair, and aesthetically pleasing.
 It can be highly valuable to have someone whose sole responsibility is to ensure that the habitats and pasture are safe for residents, that all of the essential functions of the sanctuary are operating as efficiently as possible, and that nothing will go unnoticed that could potentially harmThe infliction of mental, emotional, and/or physical pain, suffering, or loss.
 Harm can occur intentionally or unintentionally and directly or indirectly.
 Someone can intentionally cause direct harm (e.g., punitively cutting a sheep's skin while shearing them) or unintentionally cause direct harm (e.g., your hand slips while shearing a sheep, causing an accidental wound on their skin).
 Likewise, someone can intentionally cause indirect harm (e.g., selling socks made from a sanctuary resident's wool and encouraging folks who purchase them to buy more products made from the wool of farmed sheep) or unintentionally cause indirect harm (e.g., selling socks made from a sanctuary resident's wool, which inadvertently perpetuates the idea that it is ok to commodify sheep for their wool). anyone at the sanctuary.
-This role can be vitally important to protect residents from fire risk or hardware disease, and protect humans by staying on top of OSHA requirements and advocating for safety in all aspects of the property.
+This role can be vitally important to protect residents from fire risk or foreign body ingestion, and protect humans by staying on top of OSHA requirements and advocating for safety in all aspects of the property.

 Volunteer Manager